stewsters/zomgRL/README.md

 Zombie Game Rogue Like

 I'm starting a zombie based roguelike.
-You will start in a small city and have to fight through the zombie hordes to reach an extraction point.
+You will start in a small city and have to exterminate the zombie hordes.
  This is my first roguelike, and is being done for the 7DRL Challenge 2013.

 My initial plans include: